Frequently Asked Questions

 Once we receive your order, we usually ship the next business day.
 We are based out of Indiana, so typically the closer you are to us, the faster you will get your goal.
 Most shipments arrive in 7-10 business days.

 We offer free shipping (up to $200 credit) in the continental United States (this excludes Alaska and Hawaii).
-Once you place your order, and we have shipped out your goal, you will receive a tracking number via email from our shipping company.
+Once you place your order, and we have shipped your goal, you will receive a second email notifying you that your goal is on its way.
 Once the goal arrives at your nearest shipping hub, our shipping company will call you to organize a delivery to your home.
 You WILL need to be there to unload the product.
 Shipping will be a curbside delivery.
 You will be expected to inspect and sign for the shipment.
-Please inspect the boxes and ensure they are all in good condition.
+Please open and inspect all packages as soon as possible after receiving.
+All damages and/or missing parts must be reported to the BasketballGoalStore within 5 days of the date that you accept delivery, and must be reported prior to installation.
 If you are thinking about refusing any shipment, please call us first.
 Most goal shipments will come in 3 separate boxes.

 We often have questions about what box a certain item may be in.
 Here is a quick overview of where these frequently asked for items are.